Arthritis in Cats and Dogs

-Osteoarthritis is a debilitating disorder characterised by the loss of the cartilage in the joints between bones, as well as the death of cartilage-producing cells.
-This basically means that the cartilage between the bones that usually acts as a cushion is worn away or deteriorates and cannot repair itself.
-This process results in the grinding together or rubbing of bones, which can be extremely painful for your pet, even though they may go to great lengths to hide the pain.
+Osteoarthritis in cats and dogs is a debilitating disorder characterised by the loss of cartilage in the joints, as well as the degradation of cartilage-producing cells.
+This means that the cartilage between the bones that usually acts as a cushion is worn away or deteriorates and cannot repair itself.

-Typically arthritis is caused by wear and tear on the joints.
 However, it can also be triggered by trauma such as a sprain or fracture.
-For example, if a dog or cat suffers from a cruciate ligament injury it is fairly common for the joint to develop arthritis.
-Arthritis can also develop from abnormal joint growth, whereby the joint does not properly fit the socket.
+For example, if a dog or cat suffers from a cruciate ligament injury, it is fairly common for the joint to develop arthritis earlier than it otherwise would.

 Some symptoms of dog arthritis are: